-Clark took Willard in his advance party seeking to buy horses as the Corps moved back up the Columbia River in the spring of 1806, and used him, among others, to carry news back and forth to Lewis about the continuing failure to obtain affordable steeds.
+Clark took Willard in his advance party seeking to buy horses as the Corps moved back up the Columbia River in the spring of 1806, and used him, among others, to carry word back to Lewis about the continuing failure to obtain affordable steeds.
 Even though well aware of how precious their few horses were, Willard was the man who failed to picket his own animal well enough at The Dalles on April 19.
-It wandered off and could not be found — earning Lewis's wrath.
+It wandered off and could not be found; the incident aroused Lewis's wrath toward the private: